dci-ber-fbw21/spa-store-redux-react/keep-state-immutable.md

 ## What does this do?

-It will check if you try to modify your redux state
+It will check if you try to modify your redux state and give you errors

 ## How to set it up?